 Throughout the end of 2015 and beginning of 2016 I spent a lot of time in Germany.
-Deutschland has always been one of my favorite places in Europe and I loved getting the opportunity to explore some new cities.
+Deutschland has always been one of my favorite places in Europe and I loved getting the opportunity to explore some new cities, test my anxiety driving a BMW down the autobahn, and see some old friends who live in Europe.

 I happened to be in Germany during Carnival which is a huge Catholic festival that occurs right before lent.
 The festivities normally take place at the end of February or beginning of March and includes big celebrations and parades.
 The only way I can describe it is a mixture between Mardi Gras and Halloween.